-Marching Band Concert Band Wind Ensemble Jazz Ensemble Drum Line Color Guard Women's Ensemble Jazz Choir Adv.
-Chamber Choir Adv.
-Chorale Dance Team Drama Club Cheer Squad
+Marching Band Concert Band Wind Ensemble Jazz Ensemble Drum Line Color Guard Treble Ensemble Jazz Choir Concert Choir Chamber Choir Dance Team

+Drama Club Cheer Squad

 ACTIVITIES & CLUBS

 Vista Murrieta High School offers a variety of currently chartered clubs that are listed below.
 A Club Rush Day is held twice a year, at the beginning of the first semester and second semester.
 Students can meet members, speak to advisors and sign up if interested.
 New clubs may be formed if they meet school and District guidelines.
 Contact the Activities Director or the Activities Secretary if you wish to start a new club.
 Listen to or read the daily Bronco Banner for meeting dates, times and locations or check out the VMHS website at www.vmhs.net under the Activities tab.